Services

 Copyediting

-The Oxford Style Manual tells us that the aim of copyediting is to create “a text that is as easy as possible to read and understand.”
-And it adds: “Editing is a Zen-like discipline, since the result of all editorial effort should be invisible on the printed page” (pp. 42–3).
+The Oxford Style Manual says that the aim of copyediting is to create ‘a text that is as easy as possible to read and understand.’
+And it adds: ‘Editing is a Zen-like discipline, since the result of all editorial effort should be invisible on the printed page’ (pp. 42–3).

-The Chicago Manual of Style divides copyediting into two distinct processes: mechanical editing and substantive editing.
+The Chicago Manual of Style divides copyediting into mechanical editing and substantive editing.

-Depending on circumstances, either or both of these processes might be called for, and to a greater or lesser extent.
-A “light” edit, whether mechanical or substantive, calls for few changes; a “heavy” edit is more interventionist.
+Depending on circumstances, either or both of these processes might be called for.
+A ‘light’ edit, whether mechanical or substantive, calls for few changes; a ‘heavy’ edit is more interventionist.
 Heavy editing, particularly heavy substantive editing, would not be carried out without consultation with the author or publisher.

 Proofreading

-Proofreading is the final correction of small typographical errors—of spelling, grammar, punctuation, etc.—on a text that has already been written and fully copyedited.
-It is “a vital last step in ensuring that errors are spotted and eliminated” (Oxford, p.
+Proofreading is the final correction of small typographical errors on a text that has already been copyedited.
+It is ‘a vital last step in ensuring that errors are spotted and eliminated’ (Oxford, p.
 54).
-Proofreading thus deals with a similar range of problems to those addressed in mechanical copyediting.
+Proofreading deals with a similar range of problems to those addressed in mechanical copyediting.

-Traditionally, the difference between copyediting and proofreading lay in the sequence, since a proofreader would check the results of a trial print against the edited manuscript, and could only make very minor corrections for fear of causing extensive resetting of the type.
+Traditionally, the proofreader would check the results of a trial print against the edited manuscript, and could only make very minor corrections for fear of causing extensive resetting of the type.

 The introduction of word processors has blurred this traditional distinction, but it remains important to separate the proofreading phase from copyediting.
-The two processes require different forms of concentration from the editor, and it is virtually impossible to produce absolutely clean text on the basis of copyediting alone—especially if that copyediting has been carried out on screen, as opposed to on paper.
+The two processes require different forms of concentration, and it is virtually impossible to produce absolutely clean text on the basis of copyediting alone—especially if that copyediting has been carried out on screen, as opposed to on paper.

 Developmental editing